 This is the second airport in Sri Lanka following Bandaranaike International airport.
 It is however still under construction and is located in Mattala in Hambantota district south of Sri Lanka.
 This project will promote development in the country and ensure efficient transportation system to and from Sri Lanka and within the state.
 The vision of establishing this second airport is to make Sri Lanka the aviation centre in the Asian continent.
 It is purposed to serve the Hambantota residents and the east and southern parts of Sri Lanka.
 Its location is proximate to the fast developing coastal town of Hambantota.
-On top of that, the project is being established as an eco friendly project.
+On top of that, for sale the project is being established as an eco friendly project.

 This project is a need for the growth of Sri Lanka.
-And also its important because, when there was just a single airport, planes had to fly with a lot of fuel since when experiencing emergency , for instance bad weather or even technical issues, the planes were directed to India.
+And also its important because, help when there was just a single airport, ampoule planes had to fly with a lot of fuel since when experiencing emergency , for instance bad weather or even technical issues, the planes were directed to India.
 That was the nearest airport.
 This presented a great inconvenience even for planes that fly all the way only to find that the only one airport is not in operation and hence have to fly back to the nearest airport and not in sri lanka but in another country.

 This is huge barrier for those airlines that are trying to establish presence and operations in Sri Lanka due to lack of that second airport.
 Not having another airport in the country presents another challenge in that it has become costly in terms of insurance premium for aircraft.